Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 ## The Permissionless Software Foundation<a name="thePSF"></a>

 ### Mission<a name="mission"></a>
-The mission of the Permissionless Software Foundation is to foster the <u>growth of open source software</u> and the <u>adoption of Bitcoin Cash</u> across the globe.
+The mission of the Permissionless Software Foundation is to develop, promote, and maintain software that makes it easy for **individuals** to <u>protect their privacy</u>, <u>circumvent censorship</u>, and <u>engage in economic activity</u>.
 We believe this is the best way to promote individual sovereignty and increase prosperity.
-The Foundation will focus on the development, maintenance, and promotion of software that makes it easy for individuals to protect their privacy, circumvent censorship, and engage in economic activity.
+The Foundation will focus on the growth of <u>open source software</u> and the <u>adoption of Bitcoin Cash</u> across the globe, as the primary means of achieving its goals.

 #### Tools to fight surveillance<a name="antiSurveillance"></a>
 The primary tool used to protect privacy is [the Tor network](https://www.torproject.org/).
 The Tor network and tor-accessible browsers like [Brave browser](https://brave.com/browser-option-a-hpa811/) work within the current [server-client paradigm](https://en.wikipedia.org/wiki/Client%E2%80%93server_model), but they provide a layer of anonymity by hiding the server IP address inside the Tor network.